rails/website/_posts/2023-10-23-celebrating-the-first-rails-luminaries.markdown

 </div>
 <br>

-The Rails Foundation extends its heartfelt appreciation and congratulations to both Chris Oliver and Tobias Lutke for their exceptional contributions to the Rails ecosystem.
+The Rails Foundation extends its heartfelt appreciation and congratulations to both Chris Oliver and Tobias Lütke for their exceptional contributions to the Rails ecosystem.
 They represent the very essence of what it means to be a part of this community.

 And finally, thank you to everyone who submitted nominations.
 Stay tuned - we will reopen nominations for next year’s Luminary nominations in the coming months.